 Local development trends provide insight into the feasibility of projected development.
 Requests to develop housing at densities lower than those identified or long development timeframes after receiving project approval may indicate additional nongovernmental constraints to housing development.
-In Sebastopol, all but one recent development has developed at or above the density listed in the prior site inventory; only one site was developed at a lower density due to environmental constraints that have been accounted for in the 6th cycle inventory.
+In Sebastopol, most recent developments have developed at or above the density listed in the prior site inventory.
+One site developed at a lower density due to environmental constraints.
 The typical timeframe between approval for a housing development project and an application for a building permit varies, but generally ranges from 2 weeks to 6 months, depending on the project and the developer.
-This does not present constraints to development.
+These do not present constraints to development.